Places to Stay

-Some programs are complimentary, while others require a fee.
-Check ahead for details and schedules.
-Here are just some Arizona resorts that help you expand your mind.
+Here are a few Arizona resorts that help you expand your stay.
+(Note: Some programs are complimentary, while others require a fee.
+Check ahead for details and schedules.)

 Enchantment Resort, Sedona

-In North Central Arizona, Sedona's Enchantment Resort is nestled deep in the red rocks of Boynton Canyon, where you can hike and mountain bike the trails that spiral out from the resort property.
-To get the calming vibe of the setting, the resort offers programs like a vortex lecture, where guests walk and learn about these mystical centers of energy, or the "Journey of Teas," which guides you through the tasting, preparation and health benefits of the brews.
-Stargazing, meditation, chanting and archaeology hikes are some other activities that dot Enchantment's weekly schedule.
+Sedona's Enchantment Resort is nestled deep in the red rocks of Boynton Canyon, where you can hike and mountain bike the trails that spiral out from the resort property.
+To settle into the calming vibe of Sedona, the resort offers programs like a walking vortex lecture, where guests learn about these mystical centers of energy, or Southwest pottery glazing, which guides you through creating a masterpiece complete with delivery to your room the next day.
+Stargazing, yoga and mindfulness are some other activities that show up on Enchantment's weekly schedule.

 Hyatt Regency Scottsdale Resort & Spa at Gainey Ranch, Scottsdale

-Hyatt Regency Scottsdale's lushly landscaped grounds and sleek interiors offer numerous spots for learning activities.
+Hyatt Regency Scottsdale Resort & Spa at Gainey Ranch's lushly landscaped grounds and sleek interiors offer numerous spots for learning fun.
 Stop by the resort's Native American Learning Center to educate yourself about Arizona tribal history and culture or enjoy an American Indian song and dance performance on Friday evenings.
-The resort's Director of Wildlife lets you get semi-close, but not too personal, with birds of prey, including owls, falcons and hawks during mild temperatures, while a local wildlife group will let you peer at Sonoran Desert insects.
+The resort’s Director of Wildlife lets you get semi-close—but not too personal—with birds of prey, including owls, falcons and hawks, during mild temperatures, while a local wildlife group will let you peer at Sonoran Desert insects.
 Margarita- and guacamole-making classes teach you to replicate these Arizona favorites back home.

 The Ritz-Carlton, Dove Mountain, Marana

-In Southern Arizona, The Ritz-Carlton, Dove Mountain, is framed by the Tortolita Mountains just north of Tucson.
-Learning experiences at this luxe resort are inspired by its Sonoran Desert setting, with activities like a (safely guided) nighttime scorpion hunt, aided by a black light; a 3.5-mile cactus discovery walk that spotlights the mighty saguaro; and a hike to view rock art created by the ancient Hohokam people who once inhabited the area.
-Want more?
-The resort has geocaching activities, stargazing and a hike to the ruins of a historic ranch.
+In Southern Arizona, The Ritz-Carlton, Dove Mountain is framed by the Tortolita Mountains just north of Tucson.
+Learning experiences at this luxe resort are inspired by its Sonoran Desert setting, with activities like a (safely guided) seasonal nighttime scorpion hunt aided by a black light; a 3.5-mile cactus discovery walk that spotlights the mighty saguaro; and a hike to view rock art created by the ancient Hohokam people who once inhabited the area.
+The resort also has geocaching activities, stargazing and more.